sframe-wg/sframe/draft-ietf-sframe-enc.md

 * A counter (CTR) that is used to construct the IV for the encryption

-Applications MUST ensure that each (KID, CTR) combination is used for exactly one encryption operation.
+Applications MUST ensure that each (KID, CTR) combination is used for exactly one SFrame encryption operation.
 A typical approach to achieving this guarantee is outlined in {{header-value-uniqueness}}.

 ~~~~~ aasvg